TimHopg/obsidian/MLX.md

 mlx_win = mlx_new_window(mlx, 1920, 1080, "Window Name");
 mlx_loop(mlx);
 ```

-#### X11
+#### Colours
-X11 is a library that is used alongside MLX
+Colours are displayed in the  TRGB format.
+`0xTTRRGGBB`

 #### Events
-Mac has only partial support of X11 so X11_mask isn't supported.
+Mac has only partial support of X11 so X11_mask isn't supported:
 ```
 enum {
 	ON_KEYDOWN = 2,